paminks/Taxin-t/README.md

-You can use the source code for your own project.
+You can use the source code for your own project(if you lost your mind).